Constitution of the Democratic Autonomous Administration of North and East Syria

-The Constitution of the Democratic Autonomous Administration of North and East Syria, officially titled Charter of the Social Contract, is the provisional constitution of the self-proclaimed autonomous region known as the Democratic Autonomous Administration of North and East Syria.
+The Constitution of the Democratic Autonomous Administration of North and East Syria, officially titled the Charter of the Social Contract, was the provisional constitution of the self-proclaimed autonomous region known as the Democratic Autonomous Administration of North and East Syria from 2012 until its integration into the Syrian state in 2026.

 The initial version was adopted on 29 January 2014, when the Democratic Union Party (PYD), the political wing of the People's Protection Units (YPG) and the largest party in the autonomous region, declared the three regions it controlled autonomous from the Syrian government.
 Revisions were made in December 2016 and December 2023.
 Article 12 of the 2014 version states that the autonomous region remains an "integral part of Syria", anticipating a future federalization of Syria; the preamble of the 2016 version states that the region "is part of the united Syrian democratic federalism"; and Article 5 of the 2023 version states that the region is "part of the Syrian Democratic Republic".

 The constitution gained international attention for its explicit affirmation of minority rights, gender equality, and a form of direct democracy known as democratic confederalism.